radondb/radon/docs/sql_statements/database_administration_statements.md

 ```

 `Instructions`
-* Reports a checksum for the contents of a table
-* RadonDB gives same result as MySQL
+* Reorganizes the physical storage of table data and associated index data, to reduce storage space and improve I/O efficiency when accessing the table.

 `Example: `
 1. optimize global table